 Cheese-a-holic Molly McDonough is the Associate Editor for culture.
 She worked as a cheesemaker on two continents before earning an Agriculture and Food Science degree in France.
 After a stint in Romania, working on rural development projects in the dairy industry, she joined the team in 2015

-Erika Kubick brings her background in cheese mongering and food service, as well as four years of digital marketing experience to her role as the Social Media Editor for culture.
+Erika Kubick brings her background in cheese mongering and food service, as well as four years of digital marketing experience to her role as the Digital Editor for culture.
 She began her cheese career at Pastoral in Chicago and honed her journalism skills while working with Plate Magazine and covering local news with Chicagoist.
 Over the past two years, Erika has devoted her time to bridging the gap between cheese consumers and insiders with her blog, Cheese Sex Death.

 Amy Fukuizumi is part of culture’s Community + Education team, building, planning and executing our counter culture seminars across the country.
 She’s a writer, creator, and lover of cheese, simplicity, organizational efficiency and storytelling.
 Her career spanned a few different industries – including construction and corporate gaming – before she started living out her cheese-dreams with culture in 2015.
 Originally from Northern CA, she now calls Newmarket, NH home.

 Kara Kaminski-Killiany brings a decade of program management, strategy, and research experience to her role on the Community + Education team for counter culture, and to culture’s special projects.
 At culture, Kara combines her love for all things policy and politics with her passion for cheese.